Chapter 4 : Chapter the Fourth

 CI by inspector. @ tda

-Lily's taken to hanging around me lately.
-I thought the company would bother me because I don't usually hang around people but surprisingly, I find that I like having Lily around.
-I find it refreshing to have someone who speaks their mind and doesn't care what people think of them hanging around.
-At least with Lily, I'll know where I stand with her because she'll always tell me.
+Since the incident in the Great Hall, Lily has taken to keeping me company.
+I thought her presence would bother me because I don't usually socialize with people but surprisingly, I find that I like having Lily around.
+It’s refreshing to be with somebody who speaks her mind and doesn't care what people think.
+At least with Lily, I'll know where I stand with her because she'll always tell me the truth.

-That being said, sometimes, I just want to strangle the girl and demand some alone time.
-You'd think that considering we're in different years we wouldn't be able to see each other all that much, I would like to inform you that that's not the case at all.
+That being said, I sometimes find myself just wanting to strangle the girl and demand some alone time.
+You'd think the fact that because we're in different years we wouldn't be able to see each other all that often, but that's not the case at all.

-Even though she's a fifth year, Lily somehow manages to find time to socialize with people and to follow me around asking questions all the time.
-She's been pestering me to tell Albus every day and if it weren't for the fact that if Lily went away I'd miss her . . . to some extent, I would've told her to bugger off.
+Even though she's a fifth year, Lily somehow manages to find time to mingle with people and to follow me around asking constant questions.
+She's been pestering me to tell Albus about my pregnancy every day and if it weren't for the fact that if Lily went away I'd miss her . . . well, to some extent, then I would've told her to bugger off by now.

-It's a Friday evening and I'm spending it sitting next to Albus and his friends.
-He's made an attempt to include me in the conversation that's going on but given the fact that I'm not really all that interested in what they're talking about, I've been given up on.
-At this point, I'm pretty much just taking up space, not that any of the boys seem to mind of course and if they do, they're not showing it.
+It's a Friday evening and I'm spending it sitting next to Albus and his friends at the feast.
+He's made an attempt to include me in the conversation but given the fact that I'm not really all that interested in what they're talking about, I've been given up on.
+At this point, I'm pretty much just taking up space, although if any of the boys mind my silent presence, they're not showing it.

-I've been sitting here and eating my food quietly, lost in my owns thoughts for most of the time.
-Once I finish with my food, I think of leaving with the excuse of going to the library when the boys get onto the topic of Quidditch.
+I've been sitting here and eating my food quietly, lost in my own thoughts.
+Once I finish with my food, I’m thinking of excusing myself to visit the library when the boys get onto the topic of Quidditch.
 I'm not the biggest fan of Quidditch but I still know a lot about it -just like every other witch or wizard out there.
-Besides, considering my family, it's almost mandatory to know about Quidditch.
+Besides, considering my family’s interests, it's almost mandatory to have some knowledge about the sport.

-"There is no way that the Kenmare Kestrels are going to win the Quidditch World Cup," Lysander says, as he stares at Albus incredulously.
+"There is no way that the Kenmare Kestrels are going to win the League Cup," Lysander says, staring at Albus incredulously.

 "You've got to be mad to actually think that, Al," Lorcan, Lysander's twin brother, says.

-"Do you here this lad?"
+"Do you hear this lad?"
 Lorcan says looking at Lysander.
 "Thinks the Kestrels will be top of the league, absolutely bonkers this one!"

-Everyone nearby stops talking and stares at me with wide eyes and their mouths open.
+Everyone nearby has stopped talking and is staring at me with wide eyes and their mouths open.
 It's almost as if everyone thought that I didn't know anything about Quidditch.
 I may think it a stupid sport at times, even if it is interesting to watch, but I'd be a shame to the magical community if I didn't know anything about Quidditch.
-It's almost a demand that you understand Quidditch even if you hate the sport.
 I look around at everyone's stunned faces and raise an eyebrow in response to their shock.

 "Well of course I do, just because I'm not infatuated with it doesn't mean that I don't know anything about it."